 - White rice

 On a day-to-day basis, most people consume white rice, which is also known as polished rice.
 This rice goes through various processes during which the husk, bran, and germ are removed, leaving it with almost no nutrients.
 This is done to obtain its bright white color.
 It contains low fiber, protein, and antioxidants in comparison to brown rice.
-There have also been associations of diabetes due to daily consumption of white rice in large quantities as it has a high impact on the blood sugar levels.
+There have also been associations of diabetes due to daily consumption of white rice in large quantities as it has a high impact on blood sugar levels.

 So, is it necessary for us to completely stop eating rice?
 No. You can find other healthier options in the market that can replace white rice with better nutritional value.